Cutting a Pancake with an Exotic Knife: Long-legged letters and other knives

-Long-legged versions of some letters (${\sf L}, {\sf X}, {\sf Y}$, among others) are potentially interesting, but because our rules allow arbitrary angles between the extended legs, they would be indistinguishable from other letters.
+Long-legged versions of some letters (${\sf A}, {\sf H}, {\sf L}, {\sf T}, {\sf X}$, among others) are potentially interesting, but because our rules allow arbitrary angles between the extended legs, they would be indistinguishable from other letters.
 An ${\sf L}$ would be the same as a {\sf V}, for example.
-We therefore define a class of ``constrained'' long-legged letters, indicated by a bar over the letter, which impose additional conditions.
-Examples will be found in Sections \ref{SecLX} and \ref{SecTA}.
+We therefore define \mabp\ of ``constrained'' long-legged letters, indicated by a bar over the letter, which impose additional conditions.
+Examples (which include the zig-zag knife $\overline{\sf Z}$ from \cite{GKP94}) will be found in Sections \ref{SecLX} and \ref{SecTA}.

-These constrained letters appear to be more difficult to analyze, and we will therefore divide the shapes we consider into two families.
-Members of what we will call the {\em affine} family of shapes have the property that if $S$ is a shape of that type, so is any image of $S$ under the full two-dimensional affine group $\sG_{\mathnormal aff}$ generated by linear transformations (which need not be isometries), followed by a translation.
-On the other hand, the {\em similarity} family of shapes have the property that if $S$ is a shape of that type, so is any image of $S$ under the group $\sG_{\mathnormal sim}$ of two-dimensional similarities, generated by isometries (rotations, reflections, translations), followed by a dilation.
-The affine shapes we consider are the line, the hatpin, the $k$-armed {\sf V}, the $k$-chain, the long-legged letters ${\sf A}$, ${\sf H}$, ${\sf M}$, ${\sf W}$, ${\sf Z}$ (\S\S\ref{SecPG}-\ref{SecZMW}, \ref{SeccH}), and the convex polygon (\S\ref{SecPolygon}).
-All the other shapes belong to the similarity family.
+These constrained letters appear to be more difficult to analyze, and we will therefore separate the \mabp\ we consider into two main {\em genera}, adopting a term from biology.
+We are working in the affine Euclidean plane, which is acted on by the full two-dimensional affine group $\affineGroup$, generated by linear transformations (which need not be isometries), followed by translations.
+If ${\sf S}$ is a \mabs\ of knives, we define its {\em symmetry group} $\sG({\sf S})$ to be the largest subgroup of $\affineGroup$ which preserves ${\sf S}$, that is, has the property that, for any $g \in \sG({\sf S})$ and any $s \in {\sf S}$, we have $g(s) \in {\sf S}$.

+The two genera are the {\em affine genus}, consisting of those \mabp\ ${\sf S}$ for which $\sG({\sf S}) = \affineGroup$, and the {\em similarity genus}, consisting of those \mabp\ for which $\sG({\sf S}) = \simGroup$, the group of all similarity transformations, generated by translations, reflections, rotations, and dilations (or rescaling).
+We further split each of these genera into two subgenera, depending on whether or not the symmetry group $\sG({\sf S})$ acts transitively on ${\sf S}$.
+Table~\ref{TableG} shows how our principal \mabp\ fall into these four subgenera.
+(These \mabp\ will be defined in the following sections.)
+We hope that this table, combined with the list given in \S\ref{Sec1}, will bring order into what might seem like a bewildering array of shapes.

+Of course there are other important subgroups of $\affineGroup$ that we could have focused on.
+If our knives were circles of a fixed radius, the appropriate subgroup would be the group $\isoGroup$ of isometries of the plane, which is strictly contained in the group of similarities: $\isoGroup \subset \simGroup \subset \affineGroup$.
+Or we might wish to study only orientation-preserving transformations.
+But neither of these groups will be considered here.

+As their symbols suggest, the \mabp\ ${\sf O}$, ${\sf 8}$, $\overline{{\phi}}$, and \qoppaletter, are defined in terms of circles, which puts them in the similarity genus, since affine maps do not take circles to circles.
+Likewise, as their symbols suggest, the \mabp\ $\overline{\sf L}$, $\overline{{\sf X}}$, and $\overline{\sf T}$ involve perpendicular lines, and so are also not affine.